jonasmerlin/astro-seo/README.md

-title | string | The title of the page. description | string | Text that gives a concise description of what your page is about. canoncial | string | Prevent duplicate content issues by specifying the "canonical" or "preferred" url of a web page.
+title | string | The title of the page. description | string | Text that gives a concise description of what your page is about. canoncial | string | Prevent duplicate content issues by specifying the "canonical" or "preferred" url of a web page. noindex | boolean | Set this to true if you don't want search engines to index your page.
+Since this is an SEO component, this gets set to `false` by default.
+This way, indexing is strictly opt-out. nofollow | boolean | Set this to true if you don't want search engines to follow links on your page.
+Since this is an SEO component, this gets set to `false` by default.
+This way, following links is strictly opt-out. openGraph.title | string | Set the title Open Graph should use.
+This can differ from your general page title.
+If you define this, you mus define the other 3 OG basic properties as well: `type`, `image` and `url`. ([Learn more.](https://ogp.me/#metadata)) openGraph.type | string | Set the [type](https://ogp.me/#types) Open Graph should use.
+If you define this, you mus define the other 3 OG basic properties as well: `title`, `image` and `url`. ([Learn more.](https://ogp.me/#metadata)) openGraph.image | string | URL of the image that should be used in social media previews.
+If you define this, you mus define the other 3 OG basic properties as well: `title`, `type` and `url`. ([Learn more.](https://ogp.me/#metadata)) openGraph.url | string | The canonical URL of your object that will be used as its permanent ID in the graph.
+Mostl likely either the url of the page or its canonical url (see above).
+If you define this, you mus define the other 3 OG basic properties as well: `title`, `type` and `image`. ([Learn more.](https://ogp.me/#metadata))

 ## Goals